chung-leong/react-seq/examples/transition/README.md

 features more effectively, features related to the async model in particular.

 As said elsewhere, async generators aren't just dynamically generated arrays.
 You should think of them as timelines, sequences of events.
-In this example, the sequences are fairly simple: just transitions from page to page.
+In this example, the sequences are fairly simple: just transitions from screen to screen.
 Potentially much more complex sequences can be constructed, complete with server and user interactions.
 And thanks to Rect-seq ability to handle nested generators, they would only be a function call away.
 I will explore the possibilities further in the future as ideas come to me.
-If you have some ideas of your own, please feel free to share it in the [dicussion board](https://github.com/chung-leong/react-seq/discussions).
+If you have some ideas of your own, please feel free to share them in the [dicussion board](https://github.com/chung-leong/react-seq/discussions).